AMS-Data-G13/AMS-Data-G13.github.io/_pages/assignment-1.md

 (Figure 3, Map showing the waters of Amsterdam and the track of the ACS in relation to the location of Somerlust, Source: [(Swim) water quality modelling in the city of Amsterdam](https://edepot.wur.nl/528034))

+According to [the experience of organising the ACS](https://www.amsterdamcityswim.nl/english) and [Waternet's water quality monitoring system](https://www.wereldwaternet.nl/contentassets/6878882b104d4fac8fd131a367e203d6/full-paper-4714541---saskia-holthuijsen.pdf), we give the following advice: